ntoll/ntoll.github.io/article/why-computers-3/index.md

 The transistor is represented by a circle pierced by three lines.
-The source is represented by the line entering the circle at the 1 o'clock position, the drain by the line at the 5 o'clock position and the gate buy the line at 9 o'clock.
+The source is represented by the line entering the circle at the 1 o'clock position, the drain by the line at the 5 o'clock position and the gate by the line at 9 o'clock.

 ![Not circuit](/images/not_circuit.png)